Why Feeling "Behind" in Life Doesn't Mean You Failed

 Graduate → confusion → wrong job → pivot → burnout → unexpected opportunity → pivot again → existential crisis → repeat.

-Most adults are figuring things out as they go, even the ones who look very confident about it on LinkedIn.
+Most adults are figuring it out as they go.
+Even the ones who look very confident about it on LinkedIn.

-So if you feel disoriented about your career path, you are not unusual.
+So if you feel disoriented about your career path, you're not unusual.

 Your Brain Is Not a Fair Narrator

-When life feels uncertain, the brain often becomes a harsh storyteller.
+When life feels uncertain, the brain becomes a particularly harsh storyteller.

 You should have chosen a different career.
 You're too late.
 Everyone else figured it out.

-The downside is that the same brain wiring can turn a temporary setback into a sweeping judgment about our entire life.
+The downside is that the same wiring takes a temporary setback and turns it into a sweeping judgment about your entire life.

 It's just not always very kind about it.